Preparing to Attend FLCC

 - Examine prior credits from high school and/or other colleges and universities (when applicable)

 For our advisors to better guide you through the registration process and to pair you with the best possible schedule, we encourage you to complete a brief intake survey.
 We'll ask you about your current plans, which course modalities you prefer, if you plan to work while in school, if you have any technology needs, etc.

-Next, visit the financial aid section of MyFLCC to:
+Once we can determine your aid eligibility, you can use the financial aid section of MyFLCC to: